tgc-bot/FourAcesContracts/Membership.md

 4. Then, the overall Motion, whether amended or not, is then put before the Members of the Casino as to whether it should become enforced.
 This motion requires both a simple majority of all Members and a supermajority of Council Members to pass.

+ At the moment, Motions may be used to:
+     - Alter the Contract;
+     - Allow a Member to be rehired after an Impeachment

  ## Requirements on submitting